btaney78/tic-tac-toe/README.md

 **Instructions on how to run the app:**
 To run this app you can download the following files in this repository: index.html & tiktac.js.
 Save them locally.
 Then use node to run whatever local host you have set up.

+**Roadmap for future improvements:**
+1. Add 'Restart game' and 'New game' buttons to the game board
+2. Highlight the winning line

 **License information**
 MIT License